What to Expect on Baby's First Night at Home - Baby Chick

 • Sucking on everything around

-Diapering: Expect to go through a lot of dirty diapers!
+Diapering: Expect to go through a lot of dirty diapers

-If you feel like an amateur in diapering, you’re not alone!
-But believe me, you and your partner will be absolute pros in a week.
-Practice makes perfect, and with your new babe, you’ll get plenty of practice changing diapers.
-Babies younger than a month old may have three to four bowel movements daily and typically wet at least six or more diapers a day.6 Over the first few days of life, newborns will continue to pass meconium, which is black and tarry-looking.
-After a few days, the stool should no longer be black.
+Over the first few days of life, newborns will continue to pass meconium, which is black and tarry-looking.
+After a few days, the stool should no longer be black in color.
 The color should gradually change from black to dark green and then yellow if you are breastfeeding.
 If you are formula feeding, it is normal for a baby’s poop to remain green.

 If you are ever concerned with the frequency or color of bowel movements, it’s always wise to contact your pediatrician.
 Think of your pediatrician team as an extension of the fantastic hospital staff who helped you when you first met your baby.
 You will come to know the doctors and nurses well over the next few years, and through all of the sniffles, skinned knees, and fevers, they will never judge you for asking questions as you learn how to best care for your little one.

-Expect to feel flustered on baby’s first night home, but know you are doing a great job.
+Expect to feel flustered on baby’s first night home, but know you are doing a great job

 Hey, you and your partner just did one of the most incredible things humanly possible.
 You created a life, and that little love is now earthside.

-When you feel overwhelmed on night one, give yourself some grace.
-As corny as the saying, “does this thing come with an instruction manual,” sounds, it sure would be nice if they did.
-Like all new stages in life, a learning curve comes with a newborn baby, but every experience, hiccup, and misstep will provide you with knowledge.
+As clichéd as the saying “Does this thing come with an instruction manual?” sounds, it would be nice if they did.
+Like all new stages in life, a learning curve comes with having a newborn baby, but every experience, hiccup, and misstep will provide you with valuable knowledge.
 After all, your hormones are raging, you are recovering from a significant physical event, and you are likely very swollen and exhausted.

 Share